tomcritchlow/tomcritchlow.github.io/_posts/2017-11-08-privacy-glitch.md

 ## The Making of Glitch Cookies

 As a creative tinkerer I owe a huge debt of gratitude to those that have come before me.
 Most of the code for this project was copied and pasted from code found online.
-In honor of the remix culture on the web here is a step by step guide on producing your own glitch studies:
+In honor of the remix culture on the web here is a step by step guide on producing your own privacy glitch:

 Step 1) Get a screenshot of the homepage of the New York Times (12.28pm May 13th, 2015).
-(Achieved using the Google Drive Chrome plugin to capture the whole page - interestingly we're already seeing glitches start to emerge in the image).
+(Achieved using the Google Drive Chrome plugin to capture the whole page - interestingly we're already seeing digital artefacts start to emerge in the image).

 Step 2) Collect all the cookies dropped (12:20pm Wed May 13th, 2015).
-I did this by copy and pasting from the Chrome resources window: (this may also have introduced some glitches...)
+I did this by copy and pasting from the Chrome resources window:

 ![](/images/glitchstudies/cookies.png)